typesense/typesense-website/docs-site/content/26.0/api/joins.md

 ## Sort by joined collection field

-Following the `$JoinedCollectionName( ... )` convention, we can specify to `sort_by` on a field that's present in the joined collection this way:
+Following the `$JoinedCollectionName( ... )` convention, we can `sort_by` on a field that's present in the joined collection this way:

 ```json
 {